Reece Dinsdale: Career

-In 2015 Dinsdale played the central role of George Jones in Headlong's national tour of Sir David Hare's play The Absence of War, once again directed by Jeremy Herrin.
-In October 2015 Dinsdale played the title role in Shakespeare's Richard III at The West Yorkshire Playhouse for director Mark Rosenblatt.
+In 2015, Dinsdale played the central role of George Jones in Headlong's national tour of Sir David Hare's play The Absence of War, once again directed by Jeremy Herrin.
+In October 2015 Dinsdale played the title role in Shakespeare's Richard III at The West Yorkshire Playhouse.

 He has an extensive list of BBC Radio Drama credits and, in 2014, he was awarded a Yorkshire Award for Services to Arts and Entertainment.
 In 2015, he became the first actor to be named Associate Artist at The West Yorkshire Playhouse.
 In 2017, Dinsdale was made a patron of the Square Chapel Arts Centre in Halifax.

 In 2020, Dinsdale joined the ITV soap opera Emmerdale playing the villainous Paul Ashdale.
-Dinsdale left the soap after just a year in 2021 when his character was killed off in an explosion.
+Dinsdale left the soap in 2021 when his character was killed off in an explosion.

 Directing

-In January 2012 Dinsdale directed his first drama for television; a 45-minute single drama called "The Crossing" starring Lee Boardman, Ramona Marquez and Susie Blake, in the Secrets and Words series for BBC1.
-In July and August 2014 he directed the episode "Madge" in the Moving On series starring Hayley Mills, Kenneth Cranham and Peter Egan, again for BBC1.
+In January 2012 Dinsdale directed his first drama for television; a 45-minute single drama called "The Crossing" starring Lee Boardman, Ramona Marquez and Susie Blake, in the Secrets and Words series for BBC One.
+In July and August 2014 he directed the episode "Madge" in the Moving On series starring Hayley Mills, Kenneth Cranham and Peter Egan, again for BBC One.

 In May 2015, Dinsdale completed his third drama for BBC Television, "Scratch", starring Will Ash and Chris Coghill, once again for the Moving On series.
 Dinsdale thereafter directed a fourth TV drama, again in the Moving On series, for Jimmy McGovern: "Eighteen", a story about the attempted deportation of an Afghan youth back to his native Kabul, starring Antonio Aakeel and Rosie Cavaliero.
 The series was aired in November 2016.
 In 2017, Dinsdale directed Sue Johnston in "Lost" by Shaun Duggan for the Moving On series.
 He has directed several episodes of Emmerdale and announced in spring 2022 that he is to direct episodes of Coronation Street.